akirasosa/ts-ng-webpack/README.md

 # TypeScript + Angular + webpack Boilerplate

 Basic setup for TypeScript, Angular, webpack, gulp and Bootstrap.
-Todos application is included in it.
+Some sample applications are included in it.
 You can try demo.

-* [demo][demo-url].
-* [demo Spring Boot backed][demo-spring-boot-backed].
+* [Todo app backed by Spring Boot][todo-sample].

 [![Build Status][travis-image]][travis-url]
 [![Dependency Status][gemnasium-image]][gemnasium-url]